 D. The Vice President moving into the office of President or elected to complete an unexpired term of Vice President may be re-elected by the membership to a subsequent full term.

-E. If a vacancy occurs in the office of Member-At-Large, the vacancy shall also be filled by a call for nominations and a vote of the membership present at the next regular Chapter meeting.
+E. If a vacancy occurs in the offices of Members-At-Large, the vacancy shall also be filled by a call for nominations and a vote of the membership present at the next regular Chapter meeting.

-F. The individuals elected to fill the vacancy of Vice-President and/or Member-At-Large shall be eligible to take office only after filing with the Chapter President or his/her designee, a copy of a motion or resolution adopted by the member district Board of Directors supporting such a nomination.
+F. The individuals elected to fill the vacancy of Vice-President and/or Members-At-Large shall be eligible to take office only after filing with the Chapter President or his/her designee, a copy of a motion or resolution adopted by the member district Board of Directors supporting such a nomination.

 Section 5.6 Removal of Officers